-Expectation Options to consider Hb should be obtained early Hb on referral Hb as Point of Care testing in outpatient clinic Hb on non-invasive monitor (eg for paediatric clinics) Surgical clinic could request Hb and renal test when putting on the waiting list Emergency patients - blood test in emergency department if complex surgery is anticipated Other blood tests and history should be obtained early Clear protocols about other types of blood test that may be needed Possibility of reflexive testing so further blood tests are done automatically by the laboratory if Hb low Results should be available to senior clinician to plan any treatment and shared decision making should occur with patient All results should be followed up by an accountable team of clinicians, with a clear process to follow up abnormal results Audit of results and late cancellations may help Protocols should be written and followed when anaemia is detected for common conditions Any treatment should be planned and available easily Patients can be advised to buy oral iron from a pharmacy this means patients do not need to return to the hospital to collect a prescription, or have it sent, when bloods are reviewed following day Use of non-medical prescribers (eg nurses or pharmacists) or anaesthetists, surgeons or other doctors to prescribe oral or IV. iron Patient Group Direction (PGD) for registered staff to administer/supply medication in specific situations IV.
-Iron service staffed and planned Preoperative Transfusion in emergency patients should be planned when required Patient Blood Management should occur ■ Intraoperative planning should reduce blood loss
+Expectation Options to consider Hb should be obtained early Hb on referral Hb as Point of Care testing in outpatient clinic Hb on non-invasive monitor (eg for paediatric clinics) Surgical clinic could request Hb and renal test when putting on the waiting list Emergency patients - blood test in emergency department if complex surgery is anticipated Other blood tests and history should be obtained early Clear protocols about other types of blood test that may be needed Possibility of reflexive testing so further blood tests are done automatically by the laboratory if Hb low Results should be available to senior clinician to plan any treatment and shared decision making should occur with patient All results should be followed up by an accountable team of clinicians, with a clear process to follow up abnormal results Audit of results and late cancellations may help Protocols should be written and followed when anaemia is detected for common conditions There should be protocols for common scenarios There should be protocols for antiplatelet therapy, eg clopidogrel and dual anti-platelet therapy.
+All preassessment services should be aware of the UKCPA Handbook for perioperative medicines to search by drugs (including anti-coagulants and antiplatelet therapy) with education and bookmarking of the link.
+Any treatment should be planned and available easily Patients can be advised to buy oral iron from a pharmacy - this means patients do not need to return to the hospital to collect a prescription, or have it sent, when bloods are reviewed following day In folate deficiency anaemia, Folic acid 5mg needs to be prescribed.
+The dose available to purchase from a pharmacy or health food shop is 400mcg which has insufficient content to correct folate deficiency anaemia Use of non-medical prescribers (eg nurses or pharmacists) or anaesthetists, surgeons or other doctors to prescribe oral or IV iron Patient Group Direction (PGD) for registered staff to administer/supply medication in specific situations IV Iron service staffed and planned Preoperative Transfusion in emergency patients should be planned when required

-Postoperative treatment of anaemia should be based on patient symptoms Usually, blood transfusion should not be based solely on a Hb result, except in the case of a very low Hb.
-For example, a restrictive blood transfusion trigger of Hb ≤70g/L is recommended by NICE3 Therapists should aim to mobilise irrespective of Hb result, depending on the patient symptoms Good communication should occur and postoperative plans followed Plans for postoperative Hb measurement and follow-up of results should be in place
+Expectation Options to consider Patient Blood Management should occur Intraoperative planning should reduce blood loss Tranexamic acid should be available for surgery with a risk of significant blood loss and considered for a prompt at 'Sign In' on organisation's own checklists for of the National Patient Safety Standards for Invasive Procedures Postoperative treatment of anaemia should be based on patient symptoms Usually, blood transfusion should not be based solely on a Hb result, except in the case of a very low Hb.
+For example, a restrictive blood transfusion trigger of Hb ≤70g/L is recommended by NICE3 Therapists should aim to mobilise irrespective of Hb result, depending on the patient symptoms Good communication should occur and postoperative plans followed ■ Plans for postoperative Hb measurement and follow-up of results should be in place